 - Don’t use scanners or automated tools to find vulnerabilities.
 They’re noisy and we may suspend your Medium account and ban your IP address.

-- Never attempt non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure.
+- No non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure.